goddesswithin/website/README.md

 However, anyone with a GitHub account can **request** to make changes, and discuss those requests.
 It is up to someone with edit permissions to review the changes, make sure they are acceptable, and merge them into the site.

-As an example, you can review #1.
+As an example, you can review [this example request](https://github.com/goddesswithin/website/pull/1).

 ## What *can't* GitHub Pages do?